1Strategy/sso-to-aws-using-gsuite/readme.md

 ### Update the "SSO" custom attribute in the GSuite Admin Console

     * Set "SSO" | "IAM_Role" as "ARN of IAM role to assume,ARN of the identity provider"
-    * Set "SSO" | "Session_Duation" as the session duration in seconds, default is 3600s
+    * Set "SSO" | "Session_Duration" as the session duration in seconds, default is 3600s

 Then you should be able to log into AWS SSO env by single click on the GSuite App named Amazon Web Services, then switch roles to other accounts from AWS console.